funakoshi2718/funakoshi-miner/README.md

     * Selected GPUs  : -cd 0 1 2 ... (selects which cuda-devices meaning GPUs to use - starting from 0)
                             The default when -cd arg is not specified is to use all found Nvidia gpu cards (from v2.5).
-    * Pool Address   : -l poolDomain:sslPort  (domain of pool server plus SSL port) Port number is optional for: flypool, nanopool, suprnova, slushpool, coinmine.
+    * Pool Address   : -l poolDomain:port  (domain of pool server plus SSL port) Port number is optional for: flypool, nanopool, suprnova, slushpool, coinmine.
                             For these pools the port number is auto fixed to the pool's ssl port when port number is not specified or non ssl (from v2.5).
+    * Pool Domain    : --server (the poolDomain as in -l without the port)
+    * Pool Port      : --port (the pool port as port part in -l without the domain and without ':')
-    * Pool User      : -u user.worker (your account name in the pool plus worker name)
+    * Pool User      : -u account-or-wallet-name.worker (your account-name in the pool or wallet-address plus worker name)
+    * Pool User      : --user (synonym to -u)
     * Wallet Address : -u tWalletAddress.worker (your t wallet address plus worker name)
     * Max Temperature: -temp-max t1 t2 ... one value (celsius) per each GPU.
 When reached solver suspends work until temp' drops to corresponding -temp-min